How many hours do you have in a day?

 - Finish the task according to your timebox.

-- After finish, the work, start working on another task.
+- After finishing, the work, start working on another task.

 As you can see this is like the Pomodoro technique but assign the timeframe according to your capability.